 Diatyposis is a rhetorical term for recommending useful precepts or advice to someone else.
 Diatyposis also means a compact expression of enargia.

-Explicit references to various meanings of a word--usually for the purpose of removing ambiguities.
+Distinctio is a rhetorical term for explicit references to various meanings of a word--usually for the purpose of removing ambiguities.

 Substitution of a more offensive or disparaging word or phrase for one considered less offensive.

-Personal description; a head-to-toe inventory of a person's physical attributes or charms.
+Effictio is a rhetorical term for a detailed personal description; a head-to-toe inventory of a person's physical attributes or charms.

 Ellipsis is the omission of one or more words, which must be supplied by the listener or reader.

 In rhetoric, encomium is a tribute or eulogy in prose or verse glorifying people, objects, ideas, or events.